-A slim two-page menu from 1910 of the Royal Hotel in Rangoon, now Yangon, discloses context that the faded, period type only hints it.
+A slim. two-page menu in 1910 from the Royal Hotel in Rangoon, now Yangon, discloses context the faded, period typeface only hints it.
 The menu is yet another in the extensive archive of New York Public Library (nypl.org).

 The British ruled Burma from 1824-1948.
 By 1885 it was a province in British India.
 Rice cultivation was a major factor in the colonial economy.
 Brokerage, transport, and financing developed in their turn, see this Wikipedia entry.

 Thousands of Indians of different ethnicities lived in the province to work in the rice plantations and for British administration and commerce.
 They helped staff the police, army, civil service, railways, and many retail and service occupations.
 An important activity was selling liquor.
 The Parsi community was strong in that sector, with a long history of consuming and selling alcohol in India.

 (India was their second national home following early emigration from their first land, Iran.
 In reviewing Parsi history I was interested to learn that Freddie Mercury, one of the great rock figures of the last 40 years, was of Parsi background.
 Parsis, followers of Zoroaster, have long been distinguished for high achievement in business, science, culture, and the military).

 By 1900 a quality hotel was needed in Rangoon to support the burgeoning economy.
 The famous hotel associated with the era is the Strand, built in 1901.
 It was a jewel in the string of hotels owned by the famed Sarkies brothers.
 The talented hoteliers were perhaps best known for Raffles, in Singapore.

 Just above the street for which the Strand hotel was named was aptly-named Merchant Street.
 The Royal Hotel (pictured), managed by two Britons, opened about 1904 on Merchant Street.
 It advertised all modern conveniences including an elevator.